andresromerodev/portfolio/pages/posts/my-journey-to-a-static-site.md

 ---
-title: From Full-Stack Overload to Streamlined Simplicity: My Journey to a Static Site
+title: From Full-Stack Overload to Streamlined Simplicity - My Journey to a Static Site
 date: 2023/5/03
 description: Why I Abandoned My Full-Stack Website and Opted for a Backend-Free Solution.
 tag: JavaScript